KornienkoDev/AppImageInstaller/README.md

 1. Right-click any `.AppImage` file.
 2. Select **Open With** > **AppImage Installer**.
-3. A terminal window will display the installation progress.
+3. Once finished you will see notification of successful installation.
-4. Once finished, the application appears in your system menu!
+4. The application appears in your system menu!

 #### To Uninstall